Criminal Justice Careers for Women- Why We Need More

 Currently, women account for about 20% of all law enforcement professionals, and this number is far lower in many departments and agencies.
 Despite these low figures, research has shown that more female law enforcement officers could positively affect communities and individual citizens, especially during a period of intense law enforcement scrutiny where police use of force is coming into question and community-police tensions are at an all-time high.

 While most departments and law enforcement agencies are aware of the need to hire a diverse workforce, often times their diversity initiatives focus more on ethnicity than gender.
 That’s a problem because, with women making up such a small minority of law enforcement, almost half of the population has been excluded from a career in which they could affect significant and positive change.
-Multiple studies have proven this.
+Multiple studies have proven that criminal justice careers for women can affect positive change.
 As the Atlantic wrote, “…research into the specific impact of women police officers is clear: Women officers are less likely to use excessive force or pull their weapon.
 They are defendants in lawsuits far less often than men, saving municipalities millions in legal fees.
 Their greatest potential impact is in addressing violence against women and sex crimes, which are not small in number.”

-Jen Montoya, a graduate student at the University of San Diego and a Criminal Investigator with the Department of Defense, remarked, “It is absolutely critical to have women in the police force.
+Jen Montoya, a graduate student at the University of San Diego and a Criminal Investigator with the Department of Defense, remarked, “It is absolutely critical to have criminal justice careers for women.
 When I received my first assignment I was the only female out of 10.
 But it is so important to have a female presence.
 For example, with sexual assault cases, the victim might want to talk to a woman.
 But that can’t always happen because there aren’t enough females in the department and it ends up affecting the mission.
 These are human beings we are dealing with.
 Sexual assault is an extremely sensitive issue and we need to be able to act humanely.”

 Not only do female officers have a positive impact when it comes to violence against women and sexual assault cases, but studies have also shown that women are vital components of improving community-police relations.
 The Washington Post shared findings on women’s aptitude for communication and lack of force, reporting that “over the last 40 years, studies have shown that female officers are less authoritarian in their approach to policing, less reliant on physical force and are more effective communicators.
 Most importantly, female officers are better at defusing potentially violent confrontations before those encounters turn deadly.”